 Although not all employees, officers and directors are expected to know the details of all applicable laws, rules and regulations, it is important to know enough to determine when to seek advice from appropriate personnel.
-Questions about compliance should be addressed to the General Counsel or the Associate General Counsel – Director of Compliance.
+Questions about compliance should be addressed to the General Counsel or the Vice President, Deputy General Counsel – Compliance and Government Affairs.

 4. Prohibited Accounting Practices.
 The Company’s policy is to make and keep books, records and accounts that accurately and fairly reflect the transactions of the Company.
 To that end, no undisclosed or unrecorded fund, account or asset may be established for any purpose.
 No withdrawal may be made from any disbursement account except by check or other acceptable means of transfer customarily used by major banks, and then only by authorized personnel.
 Under no circumstances may a check be made payable to “cash” or other unidentifiable payee.
 No false or artificial entries may be made in the books and records of the Company or any subsidiary for any reason, and no officer, director or employee may engage in any arrangement that results in such an entry.
 No payment may be approved or made with the intention or understanding that any part of the payment is to be used for a purpose other than that disclosed by the documents supporting the payment.
 The policy of accurate and fair recording also applies to the maintenance of time reports, expense accounts and other personal Company records by officers, directors and employees.

 5. Whistleblowing - Reporting Illegal or Unethical Behavior.
 All officers, directors and employees should promptly report to senior management all actual or potential illegal or unethical behavior of Company personnel that they observe.
 The Company encourages and expects full and open communication with senior management even when it appears that less candor may be desirable to protect the Company or members of management.
 It is the Company’s policy and the responsibility of each officer, director and employee to comply with all whistleblower protection laws, rules and regulations.